slimee/blabla/README.md

 It's based on spring boot, it contains some integration and unit tests.

 # How to test ?! #
-When BlablaMowerApplication is a spring boot app that will read the file pass and log the Mow result.
+BlablaMowerApplication is a spring boot app which reads the passed file and log the Mow result.

 ## With docker ##
 With docker, go fast